pdesai5839/cassandra_cluster/README.md

 Since table design is dictated by query access patterns, we need to analyze the usage with user stories.
 For brevity, we'll just consider a few scenarios.

-User Story 1: As a user, I want to add items to a grocery list.
+User Story 1: As a user, I want to create a grocery list item.
 User Story 2: As a user, I want to see all of the items in my grocery list by insertion time (i.e., newest elements first).

 A query pattern emerges after examining these user stories.
 It's obvious that we need a table to store and retrieve grocery list items by user id.
-This ensures that all item data for a particular user id are stored on the same partition.
+This ensures that all items for a particular user id are stored on the same partition.
 Also, user wants to see the items sorted by time which means we'll need a `created_at` column that will also serve as a clustering key.

 Let's create a keyspace and the initial table:
 ```sql